 5. Keep your Objectives on the point.

-Career objectives on your CV are often the most challenging aspect to get right – should you suggest your lifelong ambition is to be a waiter if that is the vacancy you’re applying, or should you be clear that this is intended as a temporary post while you continue studying?
-Well the best advice is to be honest.
+Career objectives on your CV are often the most challenging aspect to get right – should you suggest your lifelong ambition is to be a waiter if that is the vacancy you’re applying for, or should you be clear that this is intended as a temporary post while you continue studying?
+Well, the best advice is, to be honest.
 If you think honesty will lose you the job, then consider removing the section from your CV altogether.
-If you’re keen to retain the section then make sure you tailor it to highlight your intentions for the role which you are applying.
+If you’re keen to retain the section then make sure you tailor it to highlight your intentions for the role to which you are applying.
 Your objectives are likely to be worded differently for different level posts or at different companies.

 6- Never copy!